anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Included representation for General JWS JSON Serialization for examples

-* Included error responses from pledge if it is not able to create a pledge-voucher request or an enrollment request in section {{exchanges_uc2_1}}
+* Included error responses from pledge if it is not able to create a pledge voucher-request or an enrollment request in section {{exchanges_uc2_1}}

 * Removed open issue regarding handling of multiple CSRs and enrollment responses during the bootstrapping as the initial target it the provisioning of a generic LDevID certificate.
 The defined endpoint on the pledge may also be used for management of further certificates.

 From IETF draft 00 -> IETF draft 01: